AndrewSRea/My_Learning_Port/JavaScript/JS_First_Steps/Troubleshooting_JS/README.md

 ## Fixing syntax errors

-Earlier on in the course, we got you to type some simple JavaScript commands into the **developer tools JavaScript console**.
+Earlier on in the course, we got you to type some simple JavaScript commands into the [developer tools JavaScript console](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_are_browser_developer_tools).
 What's even more useful is that the console gives you error messages whenever a syntax error exists inside the JavaScript being fed into the browser's JavaScript engine.
 Now let's go hunting.

 1. Go to the tab that you've got `number-game-errors.html` open in, and open your JavaScript console.
 You should see an error message along the following lines in the console:
 ```